fscorrupt/Posterizarr/README.md

 ### Manual Mode

 > [!IMPORTANT]
-> Alpha and only tested on Windows.
+> Currently only movie/show/season poster creation integrated.
 >
-> Currently only movie/show/season poster creation integrated
+> Source picture gets edited by script and  is then moved to desired asset location.

 Run the script with the `-Manual` switch:

 ```powershell
 .\Posterizarr.ps1 -Manual
 ```
-Follow the prompts to enter the source picture path, media folder name, and movie/show title to manually create a custom poster.
+Follow the prompts to enter the source picture path (Container needs Access to it), media folder name, and movie/show title to manually create a custom poster.

 ## Platforms & Tools